By Rachel Healey

 Initially we used cassette tapes for distance participants!
 Then CDs and emails, and more recently, personalised web links.

-Jill’s forthcoming book: “Unlocking the Power of Song – A Companion for Challenging Times” is intended to help people learn how to use the Giving Voice Process on their own in the context of their lives.
-We recently started sharing extracts in our new Facebook group.
+Jill’s book: “Unlocking the Power of Song – A Companion for Challenging Times” is designed to help people learn how to use the GV Process on their own in the context of their lives.
+Some extracts are available on our website , and in our Facebook group.

-I have used Giving Voice in my own life for over 20 years, with ongoing support from Jill.
+I have used GV in my own life for over 20 years, with ongoing support from Jill.
 Now it has become a daily practice, in a way that meditation and other practices are for some people.
-In fact the Giving Voice Process is perhaps closer to meditation than singing in a choir.
+In fact the GV Process is perhaps closer to meditation than singing in a choir.
 There are many types of meditation, including singing meditation.
 Many aspects of GV could be termed meditational or mindful, since it involves focus for example, and being present.
 And as with some forms of meditation, it facilitates growth in awareness.

 Yet it’s still different.
 One way is that the songs themselves can be like companions, and our relationship with them can have many facets.
-And the power of music is inherent in Giving Voice.
+And the power of music is inherent in GV.

 As Jill herself says,